This gluten-free fruit tart has fresh seasonal berries, rich vanilla cream, on top of a sweet almond flour crust making a show-stopping dessert!

 - Prick the bottom of the crust several times with a fork, then place the tart pan onto a baking sheet and into the oven for 12-15 minutes, or until the crust turns a light brown.
 Allow the crust to completely cool before filling.

-- In a large bowl or Kitchenaid Mixer, add in the egg yolks and sugar.
-Mix at high speed for 2-3 minutes, until light and fluffy.
-Then add the flour to the bowl, mixing for another minute.
+- In a large bowl or Kitchenaid Mixer, beat the egg yolks and sugar at high speed for 2-3 minutes.
+The texture should be light and fluffy with a pale lemony color. until light and fluffy.
+Add the cornstarch to the bowl, mixing for another minute until combined.
+Turn off the mixer.

 - Pour the coconut milk into a medium-size saucepan and bring the burner to low heat.
 Once the coconut milk begins to produce steam, remove it from the burner.

-- Turn your mixer onto the lowest speed setting and very slowly pour the steamed coconut milk into the egg mixture.
+- Turn your mixer to the lowest speed setting and very slowly pour the steamed coconut milk into the egg mixture.
 Make sure to pour slowly or you risk the eggs curdling.
-Once all the milk is added, pour the entire mixture back into the saucepan, bringing the heat to a medium setting.
+Once all the milk is added, pour the entire mixture from the bowl, back into the saucepan, bringing the heat to a medium setting.

-- Whisk the custard for around 2-3 minutes until thickened.
-Once the custard has thickened, turn off the burner and remove the pot from the heat, whisk in the butter, vanilla, almond extract, and salt.
+- Whisk the custard continuously for around 2-3 minutes until bubbles start to form, and the custard reaches 200°F. Once the custard has thickened, turn off the burner and remove the pot from the heat.
+Whisk in the butter, vanilla extract, and salt.

 - Pour the custard into a glass bowl and cover it with plastic wrap.
 Make sure the plastic is touching the cream to help prevent the skin from forming.
 Refrigerate the cream for a minimum of 4 hours.
 For best results store overnight.

-- Pour the custard into the fully baked crust, then top with your favorite choice of fruit.
+- When ready to use, whisk the cream until smooth, then pipe the cream into the fully baked crust.
+Top with your favorite fruits.
 Place the tart back into the refrigerator for 30 minutes before serving.